News and Events

 Este Mvskokvlke Owis (I am Muscogee)

 This photographic self-portrait won the Inaugural Jessie Ross Cobb Award presented by First American Art Magazine at the 50th Annual Trail of Tears Art Show in 2021.
+In 2022 it was acquired by the Royal Albert Memorial Museum and Art Gallery in Exeter, England for permanent display in the Reclaiming identities section of their Americas Collection.

 This piece represents a blending of cultures that makes sense to me as an artist and as a Mvskoke woman.
 Using historical photographs reclaims them from being ‘images of a vanishing/vanished people’ and gives them a powerful new presence, actively carrying a bloodline that links Indigenous Women over generations.
 The red colour also points to the ‘hidden’ issue of murdered and missing Native women.
 In recognition of the commonality of this experience, the dress fuses Plains styling, with imagery from the Eastern Woodlands, the Plains, and from my own Mvskoke heritage.